How To Apply Online

 Q. What happens once I submit an application?

 Once you click “Submit”, the application will move from the category called “Draft Applications” to “Submitted Applications” on your dashboard.

 You will also receive an email confirmation and PDF summary of your application which will include the assignment of a file number.

 Once your application is submitted it cannot be changed.

 Q. How can access support in filling out an application?

-If you have questions about a specific program, contact the program officer connected to that program.
+If you have questions about a specific program, contact the program advisor connected to that program.
 You can find a list of all the program officers in the staff directory.
-You can look up which program officers are responsible for specific programs by choosing an individual program page from the list of funding programs.
+You can also look up which program advisors are responsible for specific programs by choosing an individual program page from the list of funding programs.